-Horseshoe Bend is a horseshoe-shaped incised meander of the Colorado River, located in the town of Page, Arizona, United States.
+Horseshoe Bend is a horseshoe-shaped incised meander of the Colorado River, located near the town of Page, Arizona, United States.
 The hike is about .6 miles one-way to the overlook.
 The overlook is about a 1,000’ drop, looking down onto the Colorado River.
 In 2018, a fenced overlook area was created for viewing safety.
 However, visitors who want to venture away from the fenced partition are asked to exercise caution; the sandstone edges of the terrain can be unstable causing slides or breaks underfoot.

 The expanded parking lot was completed in early June 2019.
 Visitors now have a beautiful, safe parking area with a separate lot for larger RV’s.
 Plenty of handicap-assessable parking is located near the trailhead.
 Commercial vans and buses have a parking section which allows for easy-in-and-out angled parking.

 Our last stargazing is on August 7th.